ridham-rai/TOSDetective_Ridham-Rai/README.md

 ### 🎯 **What Makes This Project Unique**

-This TOS Analyzer includes **TWO GROUNDBREAKING FEATURES** that no other tool in the market has:
+TOSDetective includes **TWO GROUNDBREAKING FEATURES** that no other tool in the market has:

 #### 📖 **1.
 AI Plain English Translator** ⭐ **REVOLUTIONARY**
 - **Real-time translation** of complex legal jargon into simple, understandable language